equinor/ecalc/docs/docs/about/references/REGULARITY.md

 stream\ day\ rate = \frac{calendar\ day\ rate}{regularity}
 $$

+`REGULARITY` must always be a fraction between 0 and 1 (inclusive).
+This ensures that the input accurately reflects the operational efficiency of the facility.
+Any value outside this range is considered invalid and will result in an error.

 To give an example of this, an input file may have a gas export rate for a whole year.
 However, this rate will take into account any downtime for the facility.
 So in reality, this _calender day rate_ is not the rate the compressor will process whilst in operation that year.
 This will rather be the higher _stream day rate_.